thinkdata-works/trino-rabbitmq-event-listener/README.md

 <timestamp>   INFO	main	io.trino.eventlistener.EventListenerManager	-- Loaded event listener /data/trino/etc/events/rabbitmq-event-listener.properties --
 ```

+## Parent nesting key & payload publication

+The structure of the payload can be configurable, such that the payload Trino creates can be nested under some number of keys.
+If omitted, then the payload will not be given any nesting.

 ## Configuring custom properties

 To allow for the Trino to publish details that may be pertinent to it's downstream listeners.
 For instance, if multiple Trino clusters are being one, and you want to include information about which one has processed the query,
 that information can be baked into the configuration and sent with each payload.

-## Parent nesting key & payload publication

-The structure of the payload can be configurable, such that the payload Trino creates can be nested under some number of keys.
-If ommitted, then the payload will not be given any nesting.
+If parent nesting keys are omitted, then the custom properties will also be omitted.

 For example, given a `parent-parent-keys` property like `key1.key2`, the payload will look like: